Phipsiart/Innenanzeiger/README.md

 bun dev
 ```

 Large portions of the authentication system logic in this project are derived from a video tutorial by Ugur Kellecioglu.

-The original code is provided under the MIT License and can be found in [this](https://github.com/ugurkellecioglu/next-14-lucia-auth-postgresql-drizzle-typescript-example) repository.
+The original code is provided under the MIT License and can be found in [this repository](https://github.com/ugurkellecioglu/next-14-lucia-auth-postgresql-drizzle-typescript-example).

-## We Love Contributions! ❤️
+## Contributions Are Welcome

-Contributions of any kind are more than welcome.
-Feel free to report problems or make a pull request.
-We’re all ears! 🐰
+We welcome contributions of any kind.
+Feel free to report issues or submit a pull request.
+We are eager to hear from you!